ShaneBurkhart/HomeBrewsterBlog/_posts/2013-10-29-common-misconceptions-of-homebrewing.md

 ---
 layout: post
 published: true
-title: Getting Started With Your First Batch of Beer!
+title: Common Misconceptions of Homebrewing.
 ---

 A lot of people are intimidated by homebrewing beer.
 Most think that it's too hard or that you need a lot of fancy equipment.
 Some people think it's just plain illegal.
 In reality, these are all myths.
 Brewing your own beer is a very fun and rewarding experience.